How Does a Soap Dispenser Pump Work? A Comprehensive Guide

 The air tube, on the other hand, plays a vital role in helping the soap dispenser pump to function smoothly.
 Without it, the vacuum created by the piston would cause a lot of resistance, and it would be difficult to push down on the pump.
 The air tube ensures that air can enter the soap dispenser, compensating for the vacuum created by the piston.
 It also helps to push down on the diaphragm, making it easier to press the pump and ensuring that the soap comes out of the dispenser in a consistent, smooth stream.

-Related Post: How to Easily Change a Cintas Soap Dispenser in 5 Simple Steps
+Related Post: How to Fix the Soap Dispenser on Your GE Dishwasher in 5 Easy Steps

 Potential Problems and Solutions with Soap Dispenser Pumps